Initiatives 2006 -

 Supporting document: Current rent payments (here).

 2024 / 2 A student in my fall semester course SOSC 1440 nominates me for the Common Core Teaching Excellence Award.
 In response to an email requesting me to submit my teaching portfolio, I make my submission (here), which, apart from talking about my teaching, also lays out why the award ‘guidelines’ (here) violate academic freedom.
-After my submission I receive an email that the earlier email requesting me to submit my teaching portfolio is recalled (no explanation offered).
+My nomination is not successful.
 Supplementary files, mentioned in my statement: Teaching evaluations SOSC 1440 and SOSC 1449, syllabus SOSC 1440.